mnk400/mnk400.github.io/MIGRATION.md

 4. While leaf pages are unported, render their index entries as pending text rather than live links to missing routes.
 Flip each entry to a link by moving its metadata into a `src/data/more/*.ts` family file and marking it ported by construction.
 5. Add the compatibility redirect route for old `/more/<slug>` URLs, but only emit redirects for `item.ported === true`.
 6. Port `_more/archive/paintings/index.html` → `src/pages/archive/paintings/index.astro`, and move the painting hub/items metadata into `src/data/more/paintings.ts`.
+7. Port `src/pages/archive/index.astro` as a real archive family hub, using the same archive card component as paintings/things instead of redirecting to a single family.
-7. Update Header.astro's breadcrumb logic to use the typed categories module.
+8. Update Header.astro's breadcrumb logic to use the typed categories module.
-8. Update StructuredData.astro's BreadcrumbList logic the same way.
+9. Update StructuredData.astro's BreadcrumbList logic the same way.
-9. Delete `more/index.html` and each ported `_more/**` source file after its Astro route/data replacement lands.
+10. Delete `more/index.html` and each ported `_more/**` source file after its Astro route/data replacement lands.
 Keep `_includes/header.html` until the last legacy Jekyll reference page/layout that includes it is gone.

-**Done criteria:** `/more/`, `/archive/paintings/`, `/archive/things/`, old `/more/<slug>` redirects, breadcrumbs all work; old Bucket 1 hub files and ported `_more/**` sources are deleted; `_includes/header.html` remains only if legacy reference pages still consume it.
+**Done criteria:** `/more/`, `/archive/`, `/archive/paintings/`, `/archive/things/`, old `/more/<slug>` redirects, breadcrumbs all work; old Bucket 1 hub files and ported `_more/**` sources are deleted; `_includes/header.html` remains only if legacy reference pages still consume it.

 ### Phase 4 — Tools and games (volume work)
 - Each `_more/<cat>/<slug>.html` → `src/pages/<cat>/<slug>.astro`